Lab 4: Lambdas and Dictionaries

 - assign lambda to variables (

-In the final example above, the outer lambda (lambda x
+In the final example above, the outer lambda (lambda x) takes in a value x, and it

 Environment Diagrams